Storm damage in northeast Oklahoma knocks out power to thousands, downs massive trees

-NORTHEAST, Ok. – As the sirens blared non-stop, storms ripped through northeast Oklahoma Saturday night, leaving downed power lines, and knocking over massive trees.
+NORTHEAST, Okla. — As the sirens blared non-stop, storms ripped through northeast Oklahoma Saturday night, leaving downed power lines, and knocking over massive trees.

 The Public Service Company of Oklahoma says they have over 200,000 residents without power, while REC is showing at least 16,000 without power in northeast Oklahoma.